prateekiiest/Code-Sleep-Python/README.md

 ### Snake

-This is a simple python implementation of the classical game "snake".Use the arrow keys to move the snake in the turtle canvas and score points by eating the food on the canvas.
+This is a simple python implementation of the classical game "snake".Use the arrow keys to move the snake in the turtle canvas and score points by eating the food on the canvas.Learn more about Turtle programming **[here](http://www.geeksforgeeks.org/turtle-programming-python/)**.

 ![](https://github.com/SKKSaikia/Code-Sleep-Python/blob/master/snake-py/x.gif)